JayFliz/Lanes/README.md

 </div>
 ````

-You have 12 columns in each row that you cna use.
+You have 12 columns in each row that you can use.
 To create them just use the `column/s` class.

 ````html
 <div class="row">